-March is the month where spring finally arrives and we can start some new gardening jobs.
-Sunny and longer days bring a whole range of gardening tasks that can be completed this month.
+March is the month when spring finally arrives, and we can start some new gardening jobs.
+Sunny and longer days bring a range of gardening tasks that can be completed this month.
 Flowers such as daffodils and crocuses burst into flower, thus bringing colour and fragrance into gardens.
-Temperatures in March are also on the rise with temperatures reaching 15ºC.
-However, the nights do tend to still be on the chilly side, so don’t put tender plants outdoors just yet.
+Temperatures in March are also on the rise, reaching 15ºC.
+However, the nights tend to still be chilly, so don’t put tender plants outdoors just yet.

 March Gardening Jobs Essential Checklist

-• Cut back perennials and grasses that were left over winter
+- Cut back perennials and grasses that were left over from winter

 Plant summer-flowering bulbs

-Summer bulbs such as tulips, dahlias, lilies and gladioli can now be planted.
-When picking your bulbs ensure that bulbs feel firm to the touch and don’t have any signs of mold.
-The bulbs can be planted where you want them to flower.
-Bulbs hate to be wet so need good drainage.
-Therefore, put a handful of grit at the bottom of the planting hole.
-We recommend using our Kent & Stowe Hand Bulb Planter, you can plant bulbs easily and comfortably with its lightweight, yet durable carbon steel head and ash handle.
-Creating uniform planting holes can be quick work with our Bulb tools such as our Stainless Steel Long Bulb Planter or our Stainless Steel Small Bulb Planter.
+Summer bulbs such as tulips, dahlias, lilies, and gladioli can now be planted.
+When picking your bulbs, ensure that they feel firm to the touch and don’t show any signs of mold.
+The bulbs can be planted where you want them to flower, but they hate to be wet, so good drainage is essential.
+Add a handful of grit at the bottom of the planting hole to improve drainage.
+For the best results, plant your bulbs in Westland Bulb Planting & Potting Mix, which provides the perfect balance of nutrients and drainage to support strong, healthy growth.
+We recommend using a Kent & Stowe Hand Bulb Planter – its lightweight yet durable carbon steel head and ash handle make planting easy and comfortable.

 Prune and feed roses

 Now is the time to cut back any rose bushes and hedges.
 Prune rose bushes when the first growth is beginning, this will encourage new growth again for the new season.
 It also gives the rose bush an attractive shape and good structure.
-Use a Pruning Knife or secateurs to delicately cut stems without causing damage.
-Pruning roses should remove all crossing, damaged and dead wood.
+Use a pruning knife or secateurs to delicately cut stems without causing damage.
+Pruning roses should remove all crossing, damaged, and dead wood.
 The main stems should be pruned to an outward-facing bud around 15-20cm from ground level.
 Any climbing plants should have their side-shoots cut back to 3 or 4 buds.
-After the pruning, it is advisable to feed the roses with a specialist rose food such as Westland Naturally Rich Rose Food.
+After the pruning, it is advisable to feed the roses with a specialist rose food such as Westland Rose High Performance Plant Food.

 Sow hardy annuals outdoors (weather permitting)